How This Japanese Robotics Master Is Building Better, More Human Androids | Fast Company

 I’m sitting in the Japan Factory pavilion at SXSW in Austin, Texas, talking to two other attendees about whether human beings are more valuable than robots.
 I say that I believe human life to be uniquely precious, whereupon one of the others rebuts me by stating that humans allow cars to exist even though they kill humans.

-He has a point.
-But he also has a bias: He’s a robot himself, with an ivory-colored, mask-like face and visible innards.
+It’s a reasonable point.
+But my fellow conventioneer has a bias: It’s a robot itself, with an ivory-colored, mask-like face and visible innards.
 So is the third participant in the conversation, a much more human automaton modeled on a Japanese woman and wearing a black-and-white blouse and a blue scarf.

 We’re chatting as part of a demo of technologies developed by the robotics lab of Hiroshi Ishiguro, based at Osaka University, and Japanese telecommunications company NTT.
 Ishiguro has gained fame in the field by creating increasingly humanlike robots—that is, androids—with the ultimate goal of eliminating the uncanny valley that exists between people and robotic people.